empoweredfutures/ef-tech-docs/contributing.md

 VSCode is the editor majority of the developers on the team are using and this document will assuming you are also using it

-you are welcome to use other editors buy you'll be on your own for figuring out how to gain the same level of features covered here in your editor
+you are welcome to use other editors but you'll be on your own for figuring out how to gain the same level of features covered here in your editor

 ### Extensions